Omardgo85/Omardgo85.github.io/index.md

 ---

 ## Education
-* In 2005, completed and graduated from San Marcos High School with High School Diploma.
+* In 2005, completed and graduated from San Marcos High School with a High School Diploma.

 * Attended Santa Barbara City College from 2006 - 2012
 ### Studied
-*	Computer Science - e-commerce, web develpment with HTML, CSS, and Python.
+*	Computer Science - e-commerce, web development with HTML, CSS, and Python.
 *	Managerial accounting, Financial Accounting and Quickbooks.